ShahidaBegumSheik/FastAPI_DoctorsPatientsAPIs/README.md

      from the server.
 The following APIs are available for GET and POST operations for Doctors and Patients data:
-                     i) doctors – GET all doctors details ii) add_doctor -  POST – add a new doctor details iii) patients – GET all patients details iv) add_patient – POST – add a new patient details
+                     i) doctors – GET all doctors details ii) add_doctor -  POST – add a new doctor details iii) get_doctor_by_id - GET a specific doctor details using their id iv) patients – GET all patients details
+                    v) add_patient – POST – add a new patient details

       To access the services from the API, we can use the FastAPI Swagger UI page available for with the following address in the browser: